 - Roll batter into balls (about a heaping teaspoonful each).
 Place balls on ungreased or parchment paper-lined cookie sheet, then press flat with bottom of floured glass.
 (You'll have to dip the cup in flour every cookie or two to prevent sticking.)

 - Bake for 12-13 minutes or until edges just begin the brown.
-They will still be quite pale.
+They will still be almost completely white.
 Cool on pan for a couple minutes before removing to rack to cool completely.

 - When completely cool, drizzle with melted chocolate or dip cookies halfway in chocolate: for dipping, melt 2 cups chocolate chips with 2 Tbsp butter in a small saucepan over low heat or in the microwave, stirring frequently.